Médiaszolgáltatás-támogató és Vagyonkezelő Alap

-A 2019 report by the European Federation of Journalists stated that news coverage of Hungarian public broadcaster is not balanced, opposition politicians' viewpoints are nearly absent from the reports, and there is a lack of transparency over the funding and work of MTVA.
+A 2019 report by the European Federation of Journalists stated that news coverage of the Hungarian public broadcaster is not balanced, opposition politicians' viewpoints are nearly absent from the reports, and there is a lack of transparency over the funding and work of MTVA.
 The report concluded that the "public service media have been deformed into state media."
+Moreover, MTVA withdrew its participation from the EBU's Eurovision Song Contest amid a rise in anti-LGBTQ+ sentiment among the leadership of Hungary and MTVA; while no official reason for the withdrawal was given by the broadcaster, an inside source speaking with the website Index.hu speculated that the contest was considered "too gay" for MTVA to participate.

 History

-MTVA brought together four public media companies in Hungary: Magyar Rádió (MR), Magyar Televízió (MT), Duna Televízió (Duna TV) and Magyar Távirati Iroda (MTI).
+MTVA brought together four public media companies in Hungary: Magyar Rádió (MR), Magyar Televízió (MTV), Duna Televízió (Duna TV) and Magyar Távirati Iroda (MTI).
 At the same time, MTI was given the exclusive right to produce news content for the public broadcasters.
 According to Hungarian politicians, the establishment of MTVA should help clean up the country's "dysfunctional public broadcasting sector".
 However, the media reform received criticism from foreign politicians and media experts, who believed the reform limited the independence of broadcasters and gave the government greater control over the country's public broadcasters.

-The four broadcasters continued as four divisions under MTVA, but on 1 July 2015 were merged into one joint broadcasting company: Duna Media.
+The four broadcasters continued as four divisions under MTVA, but were merged into a one-joint broadcasting company named Duna Media on 1 July 2015.
 This nonprofit organization is the legal successor to each of the four formerly separate entities managed by the MTVA.
 The Duna TV channel become the main generalist channel, replacing the first Magyar Televízió channel M1, the oldest in Hungary, which changed its format/genre and assumed continuous broadcast of news related programming.

 Among other things, MTVA is responsible for distributing funds and resources to the various departments in Duna Media.
 Most people who work for Duna Media are also employed through MTVA.
 According to the Hungarian National Assembly, MTVA wants to have a relationship with its British counterpart, BBC.